zmughal-utils/vimrc/.vim/bundle/vim-test/README.md

 augroup END
 ```

+## Projectionist integration

+If [projectionist.vim] is present, you can run a test command from an
+application file, and test.vim will automatically try to run the
+command on the "alternate" test file.

 ## Extending

 If you wish to extend this plugin with your own test runners, first of all,